sazzouz/zego-challenge/SUBMISSION.md

 - Web crawling architectures
 - Concurrent programming techniques, such as leveraging the 'Semaphore' for constraining concurrency
-- Python asynchronous development strategies
-- Performance optimization for network-intensive applications
+- Python asynchronous development strategies and their suitability for network-intensive applications (i.e. highly I/O bound)

 This research phase provided a structured approach to understanding the technical challenges and potential solution strategies before writing a single line of code.